tungdop2/Image-enhancement-method-via-blur-and-noisy-image-fusion/README.md

 *Image enhancement result: short- and long-exposed images (upper row), the photometrically calibrated short-exposed image (bottom left), and the result (bottom right).*

-# Annotation
+# Conclusion
-The results in this code is not exactly the same as the paper, based on the polynomial fitting and the noise varience estimation.
+The results in this code is not exactly the same as the paper, because of our lack of knowledge in image processing.
+There are some problems:
+1.

 # Contributors
 * Duong Quang Tung - 19020654
-* Trang Minh Ngoc
+* Trang Minh Ngoc - 19020588
-* Le Thi My Duyen
+* Le Thi My Duyen - 19020535